cournape/Bento/html/_sources/faq.txt

     * Still mostly a one-man show.
 However, once bento reaches a satisfying level, it will likely be used as a replacement to distutils for numpy and scipy, and hopefully beyond
-    * Relatively weak testing: bento has a test suite with average coverage (~50-60 %).
-Some parts like the bento.info parser reach near full coverage, other parts such as bentomaker are lower than 50 %.
-      Bento is mainly developed on mac os x and linux on python 2.6, so those should rarely break.
-Bento test suite also run on a continuous integration system for every python version from 2.4 to 3.1 on a linux vm, and I sometimes check that things work on windows as well.
     * Weak documentation: hopefully, this is getting better.
     * Mediocre code quality: I focused on the general architecture and low-coupling which are the main issues I had with distutils, but at a lower level, a lot of code leaves to be desired (style inconsistencies, etc...).
-As for testing, some parts are pretty good, other are damn awful.

 Is bento API stable ?
 =====================

-As the current version suggest, no. As long as you only use the bento.info file (no hook), you should be pretty safe - I don't expect the bento.info file to change in any significant backward-incompatible way.
+As suggested by the current version, no. As long as you only use the bento.info file (no hook), you should be pretty safe - I don't expect the bento.info file to change in any significant backward-incompatible way.

 However, the API to be used inside hook files leaves a lot to be desired, and will change in backward incompatible ways before the first alpha.
 The good side